eugenia1984/english/glossary.md

 - **brief** means short in duration or length.
 When people say something is brief, it indicates that it won't take a lot of time. **Briefly** is the adverb form of brief and is used to describe how an action is done.
 For example, I will speak briefly means the speaking will be done for a short time.

 - **bugs** refer to errors or problems in the software that need to be identified and fixed.
 Understanding this term is crucial for comprehending the role of a QA tester.

+- **Built-in**: refers to features or tools that are included as part of a software program or device from the start, without needing to be added or installed separately.
+When something is built-in, it's already there and ready to use.
+For example:

+`This laptop has a built-in camera.` -> The camera is included as part of the laptop.

+`The software comes with built-in security features.` -> The security features are already included in the software.

 - **But** is a word used to connect two ideas that might seem opposite or different.
 It shows contrast.
 For example: